 The behaviour of the cattle was interesting.
 As I mentioned above, the Lidia influence was reduced to avoid animals too difficult to handle.
-Of course all cattle living semi-feral develop a more wild behaviour, so do Taurus cattle.
+Of course all cattle living semi-feral develop a kind of wilder behaviour, so do Taurus cattle.
 The behaviour is varying from individual to individual.
 Some bulls are very gentle and tame, others might behave shyer and get feisty when caught.
 Like most semi-feral cattle, they have a clear herding instinct as well.
 When running, they appeared comparably swift and agile, much more like oversized deer than usual sluggish Heck cattle.
 They can jump over barriers up to 160 cm high, which is quite impressing.

 |"Larissa", 62,5% Chianina cow|

 We also went to Pöppelsche (not one of the ABU's herd), where there was a herd composed of Taurus crosses and usual Heck cattle.
 One of the bulls also was Lidia-influenced.
 This herd shares the reserve with some beautiful Exmoor Ponies.